oliversutton/testblog/_posts/2023-03-25-a-second-blog-post.md

 }
 ```

-and an animation of cyclic competition:
+and a gif animation of cyclic competition:

 ![cyclic competition]({{ '/images/about/cycliccompetition.gif' | relative_url }})